Nilrudra1999/Understanding-DSA/notes/List_ADTs.md

 - random access of elements
 - fast insertions and removal operations depending on behavior
 - useful for implementing behavioral based storage

-## How are Lists like data structures the same?
-How are they different?